Ali al-Hadi: Death (868)

+The Al-Askari Shrine in Samarra, Iraq, where Ali al-Hadi and Hasan al-Askari, the tenth and eleventh Imams, are buried.
+It is a holy site in Shia Islam.

-According to both al-Tabari and al-Kulayni, al-Hadi died on 26 Jumada al-Thani 254 AH (21 June 868) at the age of about forty and during the caliphate of al-Mu'tazz.
-Other reported dates fall in Jumada al-Thani and Rajab 254 AH (June–July 868).
+According to both al-Tabari and al-Kulayni, al-Hadi died on 26 Jumada II 254 AH (21 June 868) at the age of about forty and during the caliphate of al-Mu'tazz.
+Other reported dates fall in Jumada II and Rajab 254 AH (June–July 868).
 In particular, 3 Rajab is annually commemorated by Shias for this occasion.
 Most Shia authors record that he was poisoned by the Abbasids.
 The exceptions are al-Mufid, who is silent about the cause of death of al-Hadi, the Shia-leaning historian al-Ya'qubi, who writes that he died mysteriously, and al-Isfahani, who does not list al-Hadi among the Alid martyrs in his biographical Maqatil al-Talibiyyin.
 Among modern authors, Tabatabai holds that al-Hadi was poisoned at the instigation of al-Mu'tazz, while Hussain links the murder of al-Hadi to the Abbasids discovering his connections to the ongoing Shia revolts.
 In contrast, Momen says that the "real power" was in the hands of the Turkish generals by the time al-Hadi died and that the murder of al-Hadi would have had no political benefit for the caliph.
 The manner of his death is also given differently by the sources.